Types of Natural Ventilation

 Natural ventilation is a form of climate control that works without electricity or moving equipment.
 This type of ventilation is growing in popularity because of the potential energy and cost savings.
 Natural ventilation has low operational and maintenance costs.
 Each unit uses no electricity to run and has no moving parts to break or wear out.
 There are many types of natural ventilation, read on to learn more.

 Natural ventilation cools the air within a building during the warmer months of the year.
-With proper ventilation system design different buildings, even those in climates that are extremely warm and humid can benefit from a natural solution.
+With proper design, different buildings, even those in climates that are extremely warm and humid can benefit from a natural solution.

 The design of the building, including the amount of sunlight it receives, its level of insulation, internal heat load, and the layout of the interior space, all impact a ventilation system’s effectiveness.
 Designing an effective ventilation system requires many elements.